-Greek Foreign Minister Nikos Dendias announced the decision in a press release, following an earlier meeting with Greek Defense Minister Nikos Panagiotopoulos and Saudi Foreign Minister Faisal bin Farhain in Riyadh on Tuesday.
+Greek Foreign Minister Nikos Dendias announced the decision in a press release, following an earlier meeting with Greek Defense Minister Nikos Panagiotopoulos and Saudi Foreign Minister Faisal bin Farhan in Riyadh on Tuesday.

 “This is a big step forward for our country regarding the cooperation with the Gulf countries and also a contribution to the wider security of the energy sources for the West,” he stated.

 The United States’-produced Patriot system is designed mainly to counter high-altitude ballistic missile strikes, which the Saudis are routinely subject to by the Iran-aligned Houthi movement in neighboring Yemen.

 A Saudi Arabia-led military coalition intervened in Yemen in 2015 after the country’s government was ousted from the capital Sana’a by the Islamist Houthis, who have stepped up drone and missile attacks on Saudi targets in recent weeks.

 “Iran’s support to the Houthis is quite significant, and it’s lethal,” US Special Envoy on Yemen Tim Lenderking told the House of Representatives Foreign Affairs Committee yesterday, while describing the current battle for Yemen’s gas-rich Marib region the single biggest threat to peace efforts in the war torn country.

 “Unfortunately, all of this is working to very strong effects as we see more and more attacks on the Kingdom of Saudi Arabia – and potentially other countries – more accuracy and more lethality.
 So, this is a great concern to us,” Lenderking said.